doritoes/Macmini-Labs/A1347/5_Linux_desktop_testing.md

   - Run
     - There are two variants to run from the launcher, one "as Administrator"
 - localepurge
-  - Remove unneeded locale/localization packages and prevent installation of uneed locales in future
+  - Remove unneeded locale/localization packages and prevent installation of unneeded locales in future
   - Install
     - `sudo apt install -y localepurge`
     - Follow the prompts